 - Add it to salad dressing: When making an olive oil-based salad dressing, swap out some of the olive oil for MCT oil.
 It also works great in salad dressings that have apple cider vinegar in them (talk about a double health boost!).

-Pro tip: If you add in 1 teaspoon of MCT oil and 2 tbs chia seeds to any of our classic green smoothie recipes, you can instantly transform it into a meal replacement green smoothie.
-If you're looking for a starter smoothie to soak up those MCT benefits, then try out this digestion boost smoothie below.
+Pro tip: If you add in 1 tsp of MCT oil and 2 tbs chia seeds to any of our classic green smoothie recipes, you can instantly transform it into a meal replacement green smoothie.
+If you’re looking for a starter smoothie to soak up those MCT benefits, then try out this digestion boost smoothie below.

 - Blend spinach, cilantro, ginger, and water, until smooth.